dalalsunil1986/chatsoul/README.md

 2. Create a folder and name it "configs" inside the root of the application.

-3. Make sure the following folders exist on the root of the application and have proper read/write(775) permissions: a.invite<br />
+3. Make sure the following folders exist on the root of the application and have proper read/write(775) permissions:<br />
+   a.invite<br />
    b.configs<br />
    c.temporaryfiles<br />